“Morning Ma! Morning Pa!”

 It was actually something he was proud of.
 It showed that he could often grasp and even represent another culture’s viewpoint.

-Kaede shrugged again.
-“Probably why the Americans hate him so much: the tragedy of Great Power politics.”
+“Probably why the Americans hate him so much — the tragedy of Great Power politics.”
+The young man opted for the realist response in the end.

-Konstantin nodded with a smirk.
+Meanwhile, Konstantin nodded with a smirk as he patted Kaede’s shoulder.
 His gaze was full of pride for the son who had learned so much from him.

-“Kaede, you might want to take off before your father’s rants make you late for school.”
+“Kaede, you might want to take off before you’re late for school.”
+Honoka finally disrupted the moment of father-son bonding as she reminded him of the time.

 “Got it Ma!
 See you Pa!
 Try not to argue with your fellow professors too much today!”
 Kaede called back as he rushed out, the remaining slice of toast soon dangling from his mouth.